 - Zu Bild 'For six years, the director of the Film Class at the Mainz Academy of Fine Arts was on the road with his VW bus to create an extraordinary portrait of German rivers. (photo: Harald Schleicher)'

 We first see a turbulent alpine stream with water tumbling down between rocks.
 Gradually, the flow of water slows down, cities are revealed and bustling industrial landscapes pass by, again and again alternating with stretches of apparently unspoiled nature.
 Birds are heard to chirp briefly before the noise of the near omnipresent traffic again absorbs everything.
 The only thing that remains constant is the flow of the current until the river finally empties into the sea.

 "It was a kind of self-prescribed local history project," says Professor Dr. Harald Schleicher, talking about his large-scale video installation 'fliozan - German Rivers'.
 The installation will be on display until this summer in a monumental format of 10 x 2 meters in the gallery of Duisburg's German Inland Shipping Museum.

 20,000 kilometers in six years

-For six years, the director of the Film Class at the Mainz Academy of Arts was on the road with his VW bus.
-He traveled some 20,000 kilometers in order to film 7,000 Kilometers of river.
+For six years, the director of the Film Class at the Mainz Academy of Fine Arts was on the road with his VW bus.
+He traveled some 20,000 kilometers in order to film 7,000 kilometers of river.
 The result is an extraordinary portrait of German rivers from source to mouth.

 The trip begins on the Danube and ends in the mud flats where the Elbe flows into the North Sea: The sun sets and a salient slowly merges with the darkness.
 "Really rather a commonplace ending," says Schleicher with a smile.
 "The only thing missing is a cowboy riding off in the sunset."